 With obsessive compulsive disorder (and to a lesser extent, other forms of anxiety), the thoughts are triggered or worsened by the fact that you really don’t want them to occur in the first place.
 It's a phenomenon known as thought suppression, where the brain causes you to think about things you don't want to think about more often specifically because you try to avoid the thoughts.

 But with psychosis, the thoughts simply occur.
 They do not cause a rush of anxiety and the person doesn't try to push them away.
 They simply occur like any other thought.
 The loss of touch with reality tends to make the thought more real and something the person doesn't see a problem with.
 The person with anxiety doesn't experience that.

 How to Tell the Difference Between Anxiety and Psychosis

-There are similarities between anxiety and psychosis, and if you're concerned you should see a psychologist.
+There are similarities between anxiety and psychosis, and if you're concerned you should see a psychologist, doctor or psychiatrist.
 But there are also very clear differences between them.
-Psychotic behavior is also incredibly rare, and anxiety is incredibly common.
-The likelihood is you are simply struggling with an extreme level of anxiety.
+Anxiety is also far more common than psychosis, so the likelihood is that you are simply struggling with an extreme level of anxiety.

 If someone you know is displaying signs of psychosis and you think they are in danger of harming themselves or someone else, it’s incredibly important that you get them the help that they need.
 Try to escort them to a hospital, or else contact 911 if necessary.